Productivity AI Tools Compared: ChatGPT vs Claude vs Gemini vs Copilot (2026)

 One-line picker

-• Lots of writing and long documents → Claude.
+• Lots of writing and long documents → Claude Pro ($20).

-• Maximum flexibility, Custom GPTs, Code Interpreter → ChatGPT.
+• Maximum flexibility, Custom GPTs, Code Interpreter → ChatGPT Plus ($20).

-1. List your weekly office tasks.
-Group them: writing, reading, summarizing, calculating, scheduling, communicating.
+1. List your weekly office tasks and group them: writing, reading, summarizing, calculating, scheduling, communicating.

-2. For each group, run the same prompt across the two most plausible candidates.
-For writing: ChatGPT Custom GPT vs Claude Project.
-For long-doc summaries: Claude vs Gemini Deep Research.
-For Sheets / Excel formulas: Gemini in Sheets vs Copilot in Excel.
-For meeting recaps: Copilot in Teams vs ChatGPT (manual transcript paste).
+2. For each group, run the same prompt across the two most plausible candidates — ChatGPT Custom GPT vs Claude Project for writing; Claude vs Gemini Deep Research for long-doc summaries; Gemini in Sheets vs Copilot in Excel for formulas; Copilot in Teams vs a manual transcript paste into ChatGPT for meeting recaps.
 Compare on accuracy, speed, format fit, and copy-paste ease.

 3. Match tools to your dominant environment, not to a feature list.
 If 80% of your day is Gmail / Docs / Sheets, default to Gemini.
 If 80% is Outlook / Word / Excel / Teams, default to Copilot.
 Then add ChatGPT or Claude as your “thinking” tool on top.

-4. Stack-test: pick your top two, use them in parallel for two weeks.
-Track which one you reach for first.
+4. Stack-test: pick your top two, use them in parallel for two weeks, and track which one you reach for first.

 5. Drop the one you barely opened.
 Renew the survivor.